Skip to main content

 How to get Saxenda without insurance

-At $20,000 per year, paying for a Saxenda prescription is difficult without the help of health insurance.
-For patients with certain insurance policies, the cost of Saxenda could be significantly less, however, patients whose insurance does not cover Saxenda or lack insurance coverage entirely, there are other ways to save.
+At $21,000 per year, paying for a Saxenda prescription is difficult without the help of health insurance; even then, it may require hoops like prior approvals and documentation from a healthcare provider to demonstrate a patient’s excess weight.
+For patients with certain insurance providers, the cost of Saxenda could be significantly less.
+However, other resources are available to save for patients whose insurance does not cover Saxenda or who lack insurance coverage entirely.

 1. Rely on a SingleCare discount card

 There are no manufacturer coupons for Saxenda, but patients can save hundreds of dollars on a Saxenda prescription simply by using a savings card from SingleCare.
-Free discount cards from SingleCare may vary by pharmacy, but many of the large pharmacies accept SingleCare’s free coupons.
+Free discount cards from SingleCare may vary by pharmacy, but many large pharmacies accept SingleCare’s free coupons.
+Speak with a pharmacist or healthcare provider.

 2. Ask the prescriber about patient assistance

 For high-priced, long-term medications like Saxenda, often the best option is to take advantage of a manufacturer’s patient assistance program.
-People who meet the eligibility requirements could receive their entire prescription for free from Novo Nordisk, the manufacturer.
-Ask the prescribing healthcare provider for additional information or help with the enrollment process.
+People who meet the eligibility requirements could receive their entire prescription free from Novo Nordisk, the manufacturer.
+Ask the prescribing healthcare provider for additional information or help with enrollment.

 3. Get health insurance

 Long-term treatment with pricey medications is a great reason to shop for health insurance.
-Most commercial health insurance policies are significantly less expensive than the annual $20,000 cost of Saxenda.
+Most commercial health insurance policies are significantly less expensive than Saxenda’s annual $21,000 cost.
 Not every health insurance company will cover Saxenda, however, and some may still charge a high copay.
 Do your homework first before committing to a policy.

 4. Compare prices between pharmacies